Make a Movie in 2 Weeks with only your Teams Resources!

 (Food, locations, cast, equipment, software, hard drives, crew members that are willing to help out on the shoot day, microphones, a slate, knowledge of free things your team can use, etc)

-- A 1 minute video is required explaining what you can bring to the team, talk about your strengths, and what you hope to gain from this challenge, and anything you feel the team leaders need to know about you.
-Tell us something you haven’t been able to with the application questions.
+- A 1-2 minute video is required explaining what you can bring to the team, talk about your strengths, and what you hope to gain from this challenge, and anything you feel the team leaders need to know about you.
+Tell us something you haven’t been able to with the application question

 Each team will have a Team Leader that is a film professional to help guide and mentor the team through the Film Challenge.
-In addition all teams will be mentored by the Challenge Leader Amber M. Sherman.
+In addition all teams will be mentored by the Challenge Leaders Amber M. Sherman, and Robert J. Tierney.

 Roles to be filled: